How to get fit and healthy in 28 days

-Over the holidays you’ve likely been making lists galore and now it’s time to put yourself at the top of a new one.
+Over the summer holidays you’ve probably been making lists galore and now it’s time to put yourself at the top of a new one.

-Whether it’s done alongside your New Years’s resolution, or as a stand alone self care adventure, this challenge is all about investing in yourself.
+Whether you do this with a friend, or as a stand alone self care adventure, this challenge is all about investing in yourself.